 Tax season is often the ideal time to be able to identify the signs that clients need help since there is frequent interaction with clients as they provide information to CPAs for tax preparation.
 Some of the indications include:

-- Clients have appreciated assets they could have donated, but instead wrote checks or donated by credit card.
+- Clients have appreciated assets that they could have donated, but instead wrote checks or used their credit card.

 - Clients need to pay significant capital gains taxes that may have been avoided or minimized had they donated those assets to charity.

-- Clients can’t find tax-receipt letters from the charities or don’t recall if they contributed by check, credit card, cash or other means.
-Clients are frustrated by the process of keeping track of these, or it takes them a long time to provide these to their CPAs.
-Even then the list is incomplete.
+- Clients can’t find tax-receipt letters from charities or don’t recall if they contributed by check, credit card, stock, or other means.

-- Clients donate to different charities every year.
+- Clients donate different amounts or support different charities every year.

 - Clients are frustrated with the process, the paperwork, the responsibility, the frequent solicitations from charities, and whether their donations are appreciated or if they are having an impact.

-- Clients try to deduct contributions for which they are not entitled such as entire amounts for tables, tickets or items at galas, golf outings or auctions.
+- Clients try to deduct contributions for which they are not entitled, such as the full amounts for gala tickets or tables, auction items, or golf outings.

-- Clients are getting ready to sell a business or other asset and could greatly benefit by making a donation of the entire asset or a portion of it before the sale, rather than paying the taxes and then contributing the after-tax remainder.
+- Clients are getting ready to sell a business or other asset and could donate some or all of it and avoid capital gains taxes.

-Though CPAs may not have the time during tax season to fully discuss options with clients, beginning the conversation now is beneficial for everyone.
-The worst time to have a detailed conversation is in November or December since the best charitable planning decisions are made far in advance rather than under the stress of time constraints.
+Though advisors may not have the time during tax season to fully discuss options with clients, beginning the conversation now is beneficial for everyone so decisions can be made soon and not postponed for yet another year.

-Should advisors and clients agree that opening a donor advised fund account is the best option, advisors should help their clients select the best DAF sponsor since each has different rules and policies.
-On their own, clients may select a DAF with high fees, limited or no succession or transfer options, poor or few investment choices, limited options of grantees to support, and many other limitations.
-Increasingly, CPAs and attorneys are consulting with their clients’ financial advisors to determine which DAF sponsor will allow the client to achieve their goals and to permit the financial advisor to manage their clients’ investments in their DAF accounts.
+Should clients agree that opening a donor advised fund account is the best option, advisors should help their clients select the most appropriate DAF sponsor since each has different rules and policies.
+On their own, clients may select a DAF with high fees or limited succession, granting, or investment options, or may choose one that unlike AEF, does not allow their financial advisor to manage the assets at any amount.

 At American Endowment Foundation, we look forward to discussing your circumstances and helping determine the right path for you or your client.
 Contact us or call at 1-888-660-4508.